MK316/workshops/20231206/README.md

-# What AI made changes in our life
+# Living with AI: What changes?
 ===

 (Dec.
 06, 2023) Lecture series at GNU Museum